Get started on the keto diet the right way: 5 steps for success

 |Beverages||Water, sparkling water, coffee, tea, and broth.|

 Looking for some great meal ideas?
-MyNetDiary's Premium Recipes contain over 200 keto-friendly recipes.
+MyNetDiary’s Premium Recipes contain hundreds of keto-friendly recipes.

 A keto diet doesn’t have to be all about sausage and cream.
 While a keto diet is by nature high in fat, make sure you include healthy sources of fat, including olive oil, avocados, avocado oil, nuts, and seeds.